DistroFdn/to/document.md

-	the other reasen that list's are useful is to mention someone. for example if i want to assign some task to one person of the team all i need to do is that make a list that start with '@' and name of that person. like: @m_shaben this feacher in the fuchure can be use to send the list to that person just after it definded. or may can send to the email just by assign the task to an email.
+	the other reasen that list's are useful is to mention someone. for example if i want to assign some task to one person of the team all i need to do is that make a list that start with '@' and name of that person. like: @mehranalam this feacher in the fuchure can be use to send the list to that person just after it definded. or may can send to the email just by assign the task to an email.